Skatteetaten/gorg/README.md

 The component is named after Junior Gorg from the TV-show Fraggle Rock (http://muppet.wikia.com/wiki/Junior_Gorg).

 ## How it works
- The component only removes rescources that have the label "removeAfter". removeAfter is epoch time that is declared in aurora-config as the property "ttl".
+ The component only removes BuildConfigs/ApplicationDeployments/Projects that have the label "removeAfter". removeAfter on Projects are calculated based on the human readable ttl durationString "env/ttl" in AuroraConfig removeAfter on ApplicationDeployments are calculated based on the human readable ttl durationString "ttl" in AuroraConfig The component boober labels openshift/kuberneetes objects with the removeAfter label.
- The component boober labels openshift/kuberneetes objects with the removeAfter label.
+ Jenkins labels buildConfigs with removeAfter label.
+A project can configure ttl as an override in their Jenkinsfile.